ElectionDataAnalysis/electiondata/docs/User_Guide.md

  - % signs in .ini files, particularly as web addresses for results_source (e.g.,https://elections.wi.gov/sites/elections.wi.gov/files/2020-11/UNOFFICIAL%20WI%20Election%20Results%202020%20by%20County%2011-5-2020.xlsx)
  - Files that total over all candidates (e.g., Nebraska 2020 General).
 Make sure not to include the totals in the counts as a nominal "candidate".
  - Excel files that show a thousands separator when you view them (2,931) but don't have a thousands separator under the hood (2931).
 If all your count are zero, try adding or removing the 'thousands-separator' parameter in `format.config`.
+ - the parser for multi-block flat files assumes that any line without counts separates blocks.
+Beware of stray count-less lines (e.g., can be created by utilities pulling tables from pdfs).

 The `database` submodule has a routine to remove all counts from a particular results file, given a connection to the database, a cursor on that connection and the _datafile.Id of the results file:
 ```